walsm232/CT5169-CA1/README.md

 ### Creating the Database and Tables
 The last step is to create a database and table for store our query results.
-We can do this by running the below commands on the VM:
+We can do this by running the below commands on VM2:
 ```
 $ sudo docker exec -it mysqlcontainer1 /bin/sh